skydowx/mbti-test-api/README.md

 # MBTI test API

 ## TODO
-- write proper Dockerfile and docker-compose.yml
-- configure a dockerized postgres server and save personality data
+- configure following dockerized services:
+    - postgres
+    - mongodb
+- Also setup the following for the project:
+    - pylint
+    - pydantic
+    - pytest

 ## Steps to run